 It’s hard to believe that it’s been over five years since I embarked on the journey of a lifetime – my gap year.
 This experience sparked my wanderlust and helped me establish the confidence to travel solo.
 After high school, I spent a year interning and studying near Nuremberg, Germany via a full scholarship through the Congress-Bundestag Youth Exchange Program.

-After leaving home for a strange, new German city, the idea of going off to college was no longer intimidating, nor did I struggle with learning how to manage away from home like my classmates.
-In fact, a lot of things don’t make me nervous anymore, and life in general somehow seems slightly less daunting.
+After leaving home for an unfamiliar city in Germany, the idea of going off to college was no longer intimidating.
+Unlike many of my classmates freshman year, I didn’t struggle with being away from home or adjusting to life without my parents.
+In fact, a lot of things that used to stress me out don’t make me nervous anymore.
+After surviving a year away from home in a strange country at a relatively young age, life in general somehow always felt slightly less daunting.

 I used to let self-doubt or any inkling of uncertainty influence my decisions, even to the point where I considered turning down a generous scholarship from a university in Washington, DC in favor of a smaller school closer to home.
 Had I not done a gap year, I’m not sure if I would have been able to muster up the courage to travel alone to Istanbul for my first solo trip.

 It’s a relief to be able to go through life feeling better equipped to deal with the unfamiliar.
 I don’t want lingering regrets later in life knowing that I turned down opportunities because I was afraid or listened to resounding what ifs.

 The possibility of failure can be discouraging, sometimes even crippling.
 However, after having so many plans and goals altered over the last few years, I realize that John Lennon’s overly-quoted lyrics are spot on: Life is what happens to you while you’re busy making other plans.